 A past student reported, "There is a bus schedule posted online but I highly doubt that it is correct.
 The buses are always late and early and everywhere in between.
 I would suggest ALWAYS giving yourself an extra 10 minutes to go anywhere.
-The best way to know when the buses run, how late, and where they go is to ask people, on the street or at home."
+The best way to know when the buses run, how late, and where they go is to ask your host family or Chilean students."